bossjones/ansible-role-skeleton/README.md

 [![Build Status](https://travis-ci.org/systemli/ansible-role-skeleton.svg?branch=master)](https://travis-ci.org/systemli/ansible-role-skeleton) [![Ansible Galaxy](http://img.shields.io/badge/ansible--galaxy-skeleton-blue.svg)](https://galaxy.ansible.com/systemli/skeleton/)

-This role contains all basic information we use to develop and test Ansible roles.
-You can easily use this skeleton to start developing new roles.
+We try to open source as much as possible of our infrastructure and services.
+This skeleton contains all basic information we use to develop and test [Ansible](https://www.ansible.com/) roles.
+You can easily use it to start developing new roles or add testing to old ones.

-## Why

-We try to open source as much as possible how we build our infrastructure and deploy services.
-To maintain a bunch of roles we decided to reuse the testing and development process.
-For this case we store this information in this skeleton and update our roles when we update the skeleton.

 ## Usage